Brooke Baldwin: TV news companies view mass shootings as ‘ratings-generating revenue sources’

 “After a week or 10 days, the outraged public grows tired of hearing about the carnage, loss, and inaction,” Baldwin writes in the piece headlined “Don’t Let the Cameras Turn Away.”
 “The audience starts to drop off.
 The ratings dip.
 And networks worry about their bottom line.
 And while the journalists in the field have compassion for the victims of these tragic stories, their bosses at the networks treat the news as ratings-generating revenue sources.
 No ratings?
 Less coverage.
 It’s as simple as that.”

-Nearly every major news outlet in the country has been heavily focused on the recent shooting an elementary school in Uvaulde, Texas, where a teenage gunman killed 19 children and two adults.
+Nearly every major news outlet in the country has been heavily focused on the recent shooting an elementary school in Uvalde, Texas, where a teenage gunman killed 19 children and two adults.

 “The conversation has already turned to politics, as some pundits urge a focus on mental health and others on guns,” Baldwin wrote.
 “Some journalists will try to hold our elected representatives’ feet to the fire.
 A segment or two will go viral.
 Americans will share their outrage on social media.
 And then another story will break next week, and the news cycle will move on.”